WheatonCS/Lexos/0_InstallGuides/Windows/README.md

 > *Note: The installation location is not important; however, make sure that you leave the option to `Update the PATH variable` checked.
 This will ensure that Windows knows that you want to use the Anaconda distribution of Python when you launch _Lexos_.
 This is especially important if you already have a different version of Python installed.*
 4. When the process is complete, select **Finish** to finish the installation of Anaconda.

 You should now verify that we have installed it correctly.
-To this follow the instructions below:
+To do this, follow the instructions below:

 1. Open a Windows Command Prompt.
 If you are unfamiliar with how to access the Command Prompt, hit [WindowsKey] + [R] to bring up the Run box and type `cmd.exe` into the text field.
 Then hit the `Enter` key.
 A black Command Prompt window should appear.
 2. Type `python -V` and hit the `Enter` key.